Bali

 After dark

-• Where do nights go wrong for travellers in Bali?
+• Where do nights typically go wrong for travelers in Bali?

 • What are the best areas for nightlife in Bali?